-- Year 7-11 receive one 55 minute lesson per weekly timetable cycle - In College, all students undertake our Global Thinking programme which includes PeaceJam, critical thinking and academic skills, university application support, RSE, cookery and current affairs. - We promote active citizenship by supporting a variety of charities, undertaking service to the community, and when there is a general election holding a mock vote for pupils - We encourage pupils to become involved in one of the many School Committees - There are opportunities for development outside the classroom in a variety of ways, including pupils having responsibilities and participating in co-curricular activities, educational visits, residential trips and listening to our programme of external speakers.
+- Year 7-1 I receive one lesson per weekly timetable cycle - In College, all students undertake our Liberal Arts programme which includes critical thinking and academic skills, university application support, RSE, and current affairs. - We promote active citizenship by supporting a variety of charities, undertaking service to the community, discuss political elections, pupils also lead the 'Make your Mark' Ballot annually. - We encourage pupils to become involved in one of the many School Committees and leadership opportunities.
+All pupils who have leadership roles take part in leadership training, this includes Quaker leadership training. - There are opportunities for development outside the classroom in a variety of ways, including pupils having responsibilities and participating in co-curricular activities, educational visits, residential trips and listening to our programme of external speakers. - Our tutor programme from yr 7 College 2 supports our PSHE programme, It has a planned programme of topics.
+It also allows for personal tutor meetings and includes a weekly news quiz to further support cultural capital.